6 Cloud Cost Optimisation Issues To Avoid In 2022

 Traffic spikes can generate a massive and unforeseen cloud bill if you leave your tab open or cause your app to crash if you put strict limits over its resources.

 When demand is low, you run the risk of overpaying.
-And when demand is high, the
+And when demand is high, the service you offer to customers may be poor.

 Yes, there are cloud cost management solutions monitoring your usage, alerting you in real-time if it exceeds set levels or if there are any anomalies.
 Such tools can provide you with useful recommendations on adjusting your cloud resources to your current demand.